Decision Expected On Russia's Appeal Of Ban From Major Sporting Events Over Suspected Doping

-The Court of Arbitration for Sport (CAS) on December 17 will announce its verdict on Russia's appeal of a four-year ban from major international sporting events imposed over allegations of state-sanctioned doping.
+The Court of Arbitration for Sport (CAS) is due to announce its verdict on Russia's appeal of a four-year ban from major international sporting events imposed over allegations of state-sanctioned doping.

-The court, based in Lausanne, Switzerland, said on December 16 that a news release including the details of the decision will be published on the CAS website at 4 p.m. local time.
+The court, based in Lausanne, Switzerland, said on December 16 that a news release including the details of the decision would be published on the CAS website on December 17 at 4 p.m. local time.

-The announcement is awaited with interest by the International Olympic Committee and sports federations such as that expect a clear directive from the court.
+The announcement is awaited with interest by the International Olympic Committee and sports federations that expect a clear directive from the court.

 WADA’s executive committee concluded that laboratory data had been tampered with by planting fake evidence and deleting files linked to positive doping tests that could have helped identify drug cheats.